 Tags are used to describe the details about your posts specifically.
 In other words, they serve as index words.
 Think of them as the micro-data that’s used to micro-categorize all your content.
 However, tags are not hierarchical.

 For instance, you may run a personal blog where you document details about your life.
 Therefore, your categories could include: Travel, Books, Music, Ramblings, and Food.
 If you write a post about a place you traveled to over the weekend, you will naturally add it to the Travel category.
 You could also add tags like Chicago, Galena, Door County, etc.

 One of the key differences between categories and tags is that you have to categorize your post, but it isn’t necessary to add tags.
-If you do not, however, categorize your post, it will just default to the ‘uncategorized’ category and get lost in the crowd.
-Most people typically rename the category marked ‘uncategorized’ to something such as Ramblings, Other, etc.
+However, if you do not categorize your post, it will just default to the ‘Uncategorized’ category and get lost in the crowd.
+Most people typically rename the category marked ‘Uncategorized’ to something such as Ramblings, Other, etc.

 Until WordPress 2.5 launched, there wasn’t any built-in support regarding tags.
 This resulted in extremely long category lists since people were utilizing it to define small details.
 Tags are meant to prove overall usability for your website.
 Therefore, there’s no optimal number you should use for categories.
 The number varies according to the general complexity of your site.
 But, for the sake of usability, structure, and simplicity, it’s best to use both tags and sub-categories.

 Overall, categories are intended to include a collection of posts.
-It’s a good idea to begin with generic type categories and then create subcategories as your blog or site starts to grow.
+Thus, when starting out, it’s a good policy to begin with generic categories.
+You can always add more later.
 After maintaining a number of sites, you’ll soon learn that sites tend to evolve.
 It’s impossible to incorporate all the right categories.
 It’s likely that you’re only writing a post per day if you’re just starting out.

 When to Start Adding Subcategories